mich561d/ChatBot/README.md

 ## Explanation of Project
 This project was developed as a exam project for 4. semester in Python.

 The program uses multi threading concept.
-There are two scripts , one running on the server side , the other on the client side as it is with every chat server.
+There are two scripts, one running on the server side and the other on the client side as it is with every chat server.
 The server relays the messages.
-The server side script accepts connections and creates ?2 threads ? for every client that connects
+The server side script accepts connections and creates 2 threads for every client that connects
-(i) To process and respond to the who , wholast , send , broadcast commands to the client (ii) To keep sending the messages that are destined to the client.
+- One to process and respond to the who , wholast , send , broadcast commands to the client
+- One to keep sending the messages that are destined to the client.

 Similarly the client uses two threads , one for prompting commands from commands  from user and getting inputs.
 The other thread  receives chat messages from the server and displays them.
 Note : The responses for the commands are received in thread1